pavelzag/BotZilla/README.md

 ### License

 Botzilla is free to use.
 Any feedback is welcome!
-Feel free to ping me with any question, suggestion!
+Feel free to ping me with any questions and suggestions!
 Pavel Zagalsky
 @pavelzagalsky